uwspstar/FullStack/Linux/readme.md

 ```
 - "mkdir" ("make directory") followed by the name of the new directory
 will create a new child directory inside the current directory.

+- Removing Directories
+Directories can also be deleted using the "rm" keyword,
+with the added option "-r" ("recursive").
+You can also use "-f" ("force") to prevent warnings.
 ```
 - file
 ```